 He offered me the position the next day.

 It wasn’t until several days later that I thought about the implication of his question.
-Besides it being illegal to ask such a question during a job interview, I wondered whether I would have still been offered the position if I told him that I wanted to have children soon.
+Besides it being illegal, I wondered whether I would have still been offered the position if I told him that I wanted to have children soon.

-I’ve read numerous articles on how employers discriminates on women in their late 20’s and early 30’s for fear that they’ll devote more time to their children than to their company.
+I’ve read numerous articles on how employers discriminate on women in their late 20’s and early 30’s for fear that they’ll devote more time to their children than to the job.
 I always thought this was ludicrous and believe that women can indeed become superwomen.
 We can have it all.
 The article below, written by Mrs. Zuhairah Scott Washington, General Manager at Uber-DC, clearly articulates my thoughts.